AlgorizaInterns/project/README.md

-Sorry for Not Completing the project.
+Sorry for Not Completing the whole project.
 I didn't have but less than a day in this whole week.
 I urgently had to travel and prepare for some important stuff.

 I spent the short available time doing this but , I will continue all requirements after I return which is going to be tomorrow In Shaa Allah.